 Once you’ve heard the haunting tones of the late and great Dolores O’Riordan, you’ll never be able to listen to anyone else sing again.
 Okay, that might be a slight exaggeration – but it’s no stretch to say The Cranberries were one of the best Irish bands in living memory.

 If you don’t have Zombie on your personal Spotify playlist, we’ll have to politely insist that you stop what you’re doing and rectify this issue immediately.
+You can see where The Cranberries rank on our list of the best Irish rocks bands of all time.

 1. The Dubliners – a way of life